 Planning Your Assets – Part 2

-As outlined in the ‘9 Steps in Starting Asset Management’ and ‘Planning Your Assets – Part 1’ we have shared the process of starting asset management as well as an in-depth look at the first four of those steps.
-This post will round out the original nine steps covering the last five:
+Building the proper foundation of an asset management program will provide a community with a short and long-term decision-making tool that community stakeholders update regularly as needs are addressed over time.
+As outlined in the Key Elements of a Successful Asset Management Program and Planning Your Assets – Part 1 we shared the process of starting an asset management program as well as taking a more in-depth look at the first five of those steps.
+This post will round out the original nine steps covering the last four below.

 Recall from our last post that with the “life-cycle” costs projected out for 50 years a community will have a long-term picture of the value of their system and the costs to own and maintain it.
 The remaining four steps will help define the economic needs to maintaining a high level of service for the defined assets and define how to implement the plan successfully.

 FUNDING STRATEGY FOR ASSET MAINTENANCE AND REPLACEMENT – The funding strategy for asset maintenance and replacement considers the current day value of the assets as well as defines the need for increased revenue over time for the long-term management of the assets.
 Based on the expected maintenance of the selected assets, the estimated cost will be calculated using Asset Management software (several programs and electronic file formats are available).
 Assembling asset valuation data will provide the required information for generating updated GASB reports and define the expected investment needed in the system.
 Rehabilitation costs and increased life expectancy will also be used to develop a replacement maintenance ratio for the assets to help evaluate the proper funding for repairs and replacement of the system assets.